PovertyAction/ipa_dms4.0/README.md

 ### Main programs

- - `ipacheckcorrections` - makes corrections to data.
+ - `ipacheckcorrections` - make corrections to data.
- - `ipacheckspecifyrecode` - recodes other specify values.
+ - `ipacheckspecifyrecode` - recode other specify values.
- - `ipacheckversions`- export number of surveys form version and flags outdated survey submissions.
+ - `ipacheckversions`- export statistics on survey form versions & flags outdated survey submissions.
  - `ipacheckids`- export duplicates in survey ID.
  - `ipacheckdups`- export duplicates in non-ID variables.
- - `ipacheckmissing`- export missingness & distintness statistics for each variable.
+ - `ipacheckmissing`- export statistics on missingness & distintness for each variable.
  - `ipacheckoutliers` - export outliers in numeric variables.
- - `ipacheckspecify` - export all values specified for variables with an 'other' category.
+ - `ipacheckspecify` - export all values specified for variables with 'other speciy' category.
  - `ipacheckcomments` - export field comments generated with SurveyCTO's comments field type.
- - `ipachecktextaudit` - export field duration statistics using the SurveyCTO's text audit files.
+ - `ipachecktextaudit` - export statistics on duration per field using the SurveyCTO's text audit files.
  - `ipachecktimeuse` - export statistics on hours of engagement using the SurveyCTO's text audit files.
  - `ipachecksurveydb` - export general statistics about dataset.
  - `ipacheckenumdb` - export general statistics about enumerator performance.